sergueik/springboot_study/basic-go-mysql/README.md

 ### Dependency Management

-the `grafaa-rrd-server` dependencies are very specicic version of the `ziutek/rrd`
+the grafaa-rrd-server dependencies are very specicic version of the

 Not using `go.sum` , `go.mod` from that project the leads to compile error in the build phase (see `Dockerfile.build-broken`)